 - Audio Input – with the device set to ‘USB Audio’.
 There will be two of these available so test which one works.

 - Text to overlay onto the live video if required

 - Streaming requires access to the church YouTube channel.
 If you have this log in at https://studio.youtube.com and hit Create then Go Live top right of the screen.

 - You’re able to name your stream, and set whether it’s Public.
-A church service should definitely be Public.
+A church service should definitely be Public, but note its not classed as Made for Kids.
 On the next screen you’ll see Stream Settings as below.
 Copy the stream key.

 7. Paste this key into OBS Settings in Stream > Stream Key.
 Ensure the service listed is YouTube/YouTube Gaming.
 This conects OBS to YouTube.

 8. Next select Output in the left column.
 Under Stream> Video Bitrate select 1000 kbps.
 Then in Video on the left column ensure Output (Scaled) Resolution is 960×540.
 Hit OK

 9. To ensure the video shows on se3.org.uk, head to Youtube Studio’s main page in a new tab – https://studio.youtube.com .

 10. Return to OBS.
 Once you hit Start Streaming, you’re live!
 Select videos from the left bar and Live along the top.
 Your upcoming stream should show top of this list.
 Hover over the thumbnail, select the pen icon which appears and in the next window add the video to the Services playlist then hit Save.

 11. To end the stream, hit End Stream in the streaming YouTube Studio web browser window left over from step 5.
 This is also a useful window to have open during the service, to monitor how many concurrent viewers are online and strength of connection.
 Connection strength is also shown at the bottom of the OBS window.